ni/nimble/packages/nimble-components/src/table/specs/README.md

 _Events_

 -   `action-menu-opening` - An event that is emitted immediately prior to the action menu opening.
-This can be used to update the items in the menu so that they are in the correct state for the row(s) the menu is assoociated with.
+This can be used to update the items in the menu so that they are in the correct state for the row(s) the menu is associated with.
 The event details include the following:
-    -   `rowIds` - string array - the IDs of the rows that the menu is associated with
+    -   `rowIds` - string array - The IDs of the rows that the menu is associated with.
     -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be undefined in the event details.

 ### Anatomy